West Virginia v. EPA: Affordable Clean Energy rule

-The new rules were seen as a boon to the states and companies that had opposed the CPP, particularly by President Donald Trump who saw it as a means to support the failing coal industry, but several other states and public health groups criticized the new rules, putting profits of the fossil fuel sector over public health.
+The new rules were seen as a boon to the states and companies that had opposed the CPP, particularly by President Donald Trump who saw it as a means to support the coal industry, but several other states and public health groups criticized the new rules, putting profits of the fossil fuel sector over public health.
 Opponents also argued that the 32% reduction target in the CPP had already been met by the time the new ACE was introduced, so the ACE represented a reversal of those gains in reducing emissions.
 After the final rule was published in June 2019, the American Lung Association and the American Public Health Association filed suit in the D.C.
-District court to challenge the rule in July 2019.
+Circuit court to challenge the rule in July 2019.
 The plaintiffs were joined by over 170 other groups, including twenty three states, several cities, and other public health groups over time.
 The suit argued that through the ACE rule, the EPA was failing to meet its duty to reduce emissions and improve public health under the Clean Air Act, as well as preventing states from using other long-standing measures such as emissions trading as part of their implementation plans.
 Oral hearings were heard in October 2020.

 The D.C.
-Circuit ruled 2–1 on January 19, 2021, by happenstance the day before the inauguration of Joe Biden as the next U.S. President, in favor of the plaintiffs, vacating the ACE and its repeal of the CPP.
-The majority opinion ruled that the EPA's ACE rulemaking was made in a arbitrary and capricious manner intended "to slow the process for reduction of emissions", and that its implementation "hinged on a fundamental misconstruction" of the Clean Air Act's § 7411(d).
+Circuit ruled 2–1 on January 19, 2021, by happenstance the day before the inauguration of Joe Biden as the next U.S. president, in favor of the plaintiffs, vacating the ACE and its repeal of the CPP.
+The majority opinion ruled that the EPA's ACE rulemaking was made in an arbitrary and capricious manner intended "to slow the process for reduction of emissions", and that its implementation "hinged on a fundamental misconstruction" of the Clean Air Act's § 7411(d).
 Because the prior case against the CPP had been rendered moot and the stay against the CPP dismissed, this decision effectively brought the CPP into enforcement, if the EPA chose to continue with it, or to develop a new rule as remanded by the D.C.
 District court.
 However, by mid-2021, the Biden administration suggested it was likely seeking an alternate plan than the CPP for carbon dioxide emissions.